brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

 - `return`
 - `throw`

-`goto` is a little special, but the others have a lot like `throw`: they necessarily escape scope and have no possible value, so they can't meaningfully affect the type of an expression.
+`goto` is a little special, but the others behave a lot like `throw`: they necessarily escape scope and have no possible value, so they can't meaningfully affect the type of an expression.
 The following could be a perfectly reasonable function (though this paper is not proposing it):